Murder trial of O. J. Simpson: Media coverage

 Simpson wanted a speedy trial, and the defense and prosecuting attorneys worked around the clock for several months to prepare their cases.
 The trial began on January 24, 1995, seven months after the murders, and was televised by closed-circuit TV camera via Court TV, and in part by other cable and network news outlets, for 134 days.
 Judge Lance Ito presided over the trial in the C.S.
-Foltz Criminal Courts Building.
+Foltz Criminal Courts Building (at the time known simply as the Criminal Courts Building).

 Jury

 District Attorney Gil Garcetti elected to file charges in downtown Los Angeles, as opposed to Santa Monica, in which jurisdiction the crimes took place.
 The Los Angeles Superior Court then decided to hold the trial in Downtown Los Angeles instead of Santa Monica due to safety issues at the Santa Monica Court house owing to the 1994 Northridge earthquake.
-The decision may have affected the trial's outcome because it resulted in a jury pool that was less educated, had lower incomes, and contained more African Americans.
-Richard Gabriel, a jury consultant for Simpson, wrote that more educated jurors with higher incomes were more likely to accept the validity of DNA evidence and the argument that domestic violence is a prelude to murder.
-Gabriel noted that African Americans were far more likely than other minorities to be receptive to claims of racially motivated fraud by the police.
+The decision may have impacted the trial's outcome as it resulted in a jury pool that mainly consisted of African Americans.
+Richard Gabriel, a jury consultant, noted that African Americans at the time were far more likely than other minorities to be receptive to claims of racially motivated fraud by the police and were less likely to be familiar with and thus accept DNA evidence.